Assistance services

 Information for customers who need assistance.

 Support will be provided for customers who need assistance at the airport and on board as needed.
-Please feel free to let our airport staff know if you need assistance.

 About your walking condition